garethgroberts/ProbLEM/README.md

 To run a single simulation of the stochastic model use:

-> python ProbLEM_force_OU_evo.py
+> python ProbLEM_force_OU_evo_single_fig.py

-A shell script (bash) is provided for running simulations, to run:
+A shell script (bash) is provided for running multiple simulations, which calls the python script referred to above, to run:

 > ./loop.sh

 it deposits output in directories called run_*.
+Examples used to create Figure 11 are included in the directories named run_*.

-There are matplotlib (python) plotting scripts included in ProbLEM_force_OU_evo.py, but I find gmt offers a bit more flexibility and hence Figure 11 in the manuscript was produced by running:
+There are matplotlib (python) plotting scripts included in ProbLEM_force_OU_evo_single_fig.py, but I find gmt offers a bit more flexibility and hence Figure 11 in the manuscript was produced by running:

 > ./plot_results.gmt

+also included in this directory are various gmt colour palette files used for plotting, note that these are generated within the plot_results.gmt script.

 The individual scripts have comments to explain variables and values used.
 Do feel free to get in touch if anything isn't clear.